qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

   However, every parts of the same multipolygon feature will have their outer vertices ordered following the same direction.

+  You can however use the :ref:`qgisforcerhr` algorithm to constrain features of a layer to have vertices of their outer boundaries ordered in the clockwise direction.

 .. index::
    single: Digitizing tools; Delete Part